theacodes/blog.thea.codes/srcs/talking-to-gamepads-without-pygame.md

  128, 0, 0, 0, 0, 128, 0]
 ```

-That's a lot stuff!
+That's a lot of stuff!
 It's not surprising- the PlayStation 4 controller has 12 buttons, two sticks, a D-pad, a touchpad, a gyroscope, and an accelerometer.
 Thankfully some nice people have [documented the report](https://web.archive.org/web/20210301230721/https://www.psdevwiki.com/ps4/DS4-USB) so if you want to use it that will give you a great head start.

 A fun thing to note - the XBox controllers don't work with this approach.
 They don't use a standard HID protocol and instead use [a proprietary protocol](https://gist.github.com/devkid/4b3bd50760504d1b93ea684cfd3ed895).
 It's possible to talk to them using the higher-level APIs or with the even more low-level [libusb](https://libusb.info/) (if you're brave).